 If you have ongoing problems with a specific spot on the boot after a purchase get your boots punched out at a skate store.

-How to break in hiking boots outdoors
+How to break in hiking boots on real trails

 You’ve got the new hiking boots and they’re comfortable when you walk around inside.
 The next step is to break in hiking boots on real trails.